Posted: 01 / 09 / 2018

 What are the consequences of a tainted gift?

-The valuation of a tainted gift (both when the gift is made and subsequently) and the consequences of a tainted gift in confiscation proceedings are to be considered in a future blog article.
+The valuation of a tainted gift (both when the gift is made and subsequently) and the consequences of a tainted gift in confiscation proceedings are considered in a further blog article.